raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 move to (0) (-160) ::motion
 ```
 + At the start of the game, Tree sprite is scaled to 10% of its actual size.
-Kick start its size by changing its percentage (%) value.
+Why not start the tree at a larger percentage (%).
 ```blocks3
 set size to [10%] ::looks
 ```